aminoa/rc-app/attempt-two/questions.md

 I'm prioritizing the projects compared to my previous app and also I want to focus more on hanging out and talking with others to learn about their own interests/projects to make the most of my time (and have more fun!).
 With that being said, here's a couple of ideas:

 Develop baseband emulation for researching a low-level iPhone 2G emulator
-- Emulation is important for software interopability and preservation (and current iPhone emulation isn't good)
+- Emulation is important for software interoperability and preservation (and current iPhone emulation isn't good)
 - Based on de Vos' iPod Touch emulation work, I'll research the baseband (cellular) component and write and incorporate a C++ reimplementation

 Learn graphics fundamentals with Vulkan